Proportional Selection in Networks: Experimental Evaluation

 For each of these models, the points are drawn from two Gaussian distributions, with the points divided between the two groups in a $1:3$ or $2:3$ ratio.
-From each setting, we sample 1000 instances.
-Each instance consists of $n = 1000$ points.
-For each instance, we construct a graph with $n$ nodes and select $k = 10$ of them using one of our four methods combined with PageRank or Katz centrality.
-We identify the points corresponding to the selected nodes and mark them (in green) on the plot.
-The points from 1000 experiments are combined into a single plot, forming a histogram that represents the distribution of selected points.
+From each setting, we sample 1000 instances, each consists of $n = 1000$ points.
+For each instance, we construct a graph with $n$ nodes and select $k = 10$ of them.
+We identify the points corresponding to the selected nodes and mark them (in green).
+The points from the 1000 experiments are combined into a single plot, forming a histogram that represents the distribution of selected points.\looseness-1

-\begin{samepage} The histograms are presented in \Cref{fig:gridpr} and \Cref{fig:gridkatz}.
+The histograms are presented in \Cref{fig:gridpr} and \Cref{fig:gridkatz}.
 The first row shows the distribution of the points, while the subsequent rows illustrate the histograms generated for our rules.
 Additionally, below each histogram, we provide the proportion of points selected from each half of the histogram.
 Our conclusions are as follows.
 First, we observe that \boskatz and \bosrank most accurately reflect the original proportions of the points in the two Gaussians; other PageRank rules and \meskatz perform slightly worse, while \absorbkatz performs significantly worse, particularly when edges are formed based on radii. \topkatz often fails to provide any proportionality, which strongly motivates our proposed methods.
 Second, we confirm that our methods recover competence bias from the graph, selecting nodes corresponding to high competence.
-Interestingly, these are not necessarily the nodes with the highest in-degree. \end{samepage}
+Interestingly, these are not necessarily the nodes with the highest in-degree.